 How a Rust Belt mayor found the secret to innovating in his Indiana hometown.

-Editor’s note: South Bend, Indiana, Mayor Pete Buttigieg is one of many mayors in the running for the 2020 Presidential Election.
+Editor’s note: South Bend, Indiana, Mayor Pete Buttigieg was one of several former mayors in the running for the 2020 Democratic Presidential Race.
+He dropped out on March 1, 2020.
+(Currently, only Bernie Sanders, former mayor of Burlington, Vermont, is still in the running for the Democratic nomination.)
 The Renewal Project often features stories about how mayors are making change at the local level—see all of our stories on mayors here.

 The original story about Mayor Buttigieg, from Aug 16, 2016, follows.

 At 34 and serving in his second term, Buttigieg, a Democrat, has a clear vision to spur growth in Indiana’s fourth largest city, which has experienced decline since the demise of the automaker Studebaker in the 1960s.
 Today, when many manufacturing towns in Indiana are losing residents, South Bend has seen its largest growth in 20 years.

 The mayor attributes a lot of that to quality of place—the environment that attracts everyone from the top academic talent to its world class university Notre Dame, to the millennials and retirees who want to repopulate its downtown.
 He’s even put South Bend on a “road diet” to create a more appealing city center.